SAML: A technical primer

 One click to fire: why your customer’s CISO likes SAML

 Your customer’s CISO (Chief Information Security Officer) is in charge of making sure company data is secure.
-Concretely, the biggest things they worry about is:
+Concretely, the biggest things they worry about include:

 CISOs love vendors that support SAML because they can put those vendor’s apps inside the corporate identity provider, e.g. Okta.
 From there:

-• When the company fires someone, an IT admin doesn’t have to manually go in and delete that employee’s account from the vendor.
-Once you remove an employee from Okta, then Okta will stop letting that employee do SAML-based logins into anything (every identity provider works like this).
+When the company fires someone, an IT admin doesn’t have to manually go in and delete that employee’s account from the vendor.
+Once you remove an employee from Okta, then the identity provider will stop letting that employee do SAML-based logins into anything.
 The fired employee is locked out of every work application.

 But none of this works if your application doesn’t implement SAML.
 SAML is the protocol that powers single-sign on, which lets identity providers like Okta log employees into your app without using a password.